 TRAVELING WITHIN VIETNAM’S CITIES

 In our opinion, UBER and/or GRAB services are the best way to travel within Vietnam’s cities.
 They’re cheap, fast, and easy.
 And you don’t have to worry about paying in cash because their mobile apps can be set up to conveniently bill your rides to your credit card.
 Budget about $2-$5 USD per ride depending on distance.
 Make sure to carefully select the type of vehicle you want for your ride.
 Unlike the automobile-only fleets in other countries, in Vietnam, these services also offer motorbike taxi transport!
+To use the GRAB Taxi app, you’ll need to first equip your phone with a Vietnamese SIM card so that the app can verify your local phone number.
+GRAB will accept Visa credit cards, but at the time of this update (Feb 2019), they’re not accepting Mastercards.

 When traveling by traditional commercial taxi (the green and white Mai Linh taxis are always reputable), make sure they’re running the meter.